London Pass

 - Recommended for family travel

 Visits to museums, monuments, churches... are exhausting and we know they are not the best place for the little ones to spend their vacations.
 For them there is a different London, a very fun one, with 5 dream places to discover.
-Buying the ticket will save you a lot, considering the high price of these attractions, especially to pay for each member of a family, and even more important if possible, you will save time in endless queues.
+Buying it will save you a lot, considering the high price of these attractions, especially to pay for each member of a family, and even more important if possible, you will save time in endless queues.

 What does the Magical London Pass include?